 This post may contain affiliate links.
 Read our disclosure here.

 - Maintain your vehicle.
 Some basic things can go a long way.
-Oil changes on time, keeping your tires inflated, the air filter clean, etc. all work to keep the gas per gallon down.
-For more in-depth info on taking care of your car, check out an older Southern Savers post here.
+Having oil changes on time, keeping your tires inflated, the air filter clean, etc. all work to keep the gas per gallon down.
+For more in-depth info on taking care of your car, check out our poast on cheap ways to keep your car running.

 - Carry less weight.
-Some times it is easy to forget that you’ve actually got 10 lbs of stuff in the trunk – but an extra trip to and from the car can save you money in the long run.
-A heavier car = more gas used.
+Some times it is easy to forget that you’ve actually got 10 lbs of stuff in the trunk, but an extra trip to and from the car can save you money in the long run.
+A heavier car equates to more gas used.
 One possibly silly option here is to also only fill up your tank to half way each time (1 gal. of gas = approx 6 lbs), and then get gas more often.

 - Reduce drag.
-Having a bicycle- or luggage-rack on your roof increases the wind resistance of your car.
+Having a bicycle or luggage rack on your roof increases the wind resistance of your car.
 Removing these will save quite a bit of gasoline.
 One thing to note is that your car was already designed to be aerodynamic so any changes you make to the outside will increase drag.